 Where Quality Speaks - What Influences Price

 Since there's a wide price range for stand mixers, you should consider what influences price.
 A base model may only have one mixing action (middle), whereas a higher-priced unit will have a spiral or rotating action that covers a wide mixing area and gets closer to the side of the bowl.
-This action mixes better and pulls in the contents so there's less scraping needed.
+This action mixes better and pulls in the contents, so there's less scraping needed.

-Generally, the more power, the more you can do with the mixer.
+The more power, the more you can do with the mixer.
 More expensive units will also have more durable parts and all-metal construction.

 Depending on the cost of your mixer, you may want to consider an extended warranty.

 Should you consider a pink ribbon stand mixer?
 What if there is something wrong with your purchase?
 The manufacturer does need to know when the product does not perform as intended.
 There are options when you need to dispose of old kitchen appliances.
 Make sure you investigate the information surrounding your appliance thoroughly.